David Carment: Life

 He was born on 28 September 1772 at Keiss near Wick, the son of James Carment (d.1812) the local schoolteacher, and his wife, Elizabeth Dunnet.
 He was educated by his father His father was originally from Irongray, west of Dumfries.
 (Note: See Irongray railway station) The family had a strong Calvinist and Covenanting history.
 His father was baptised in the hills by John Welsh.

-In 1785 David was sent to the school at Canisbay on the north coast of Aberdeenshire to learn Greek and Latin.
-In October 1789, at the tender age of 17, he took on the role of parish schoolmaster in Kincardine on a salary of £5 per year but with free board in a room in the manse.
+In 1785 Carment was sent to the school at Canisbay on the north coast of Aberdeenshire to learn Greek and Latin.
+In October 1789, at the age of 17, he took on the role of parish schoolmaster in Kincardine on a salary of £5 per year but with free board in a room in the manse.
 However, he left this in November 1791 when he took up further studies at King's College, Aberdeen.
 He supplemented his income, to pay for the course, by tutoring the family of George Munro (1743-1832) of South Uist in the summer months.
 During this period he learned Gaelic which served him well in later life.
 He graduated MA at Aberdeen in the spring of 1795.
 He then found a post as schoolmaster of Strath on the Isle of Skye where he remained for four years.
 He interspersed this with studies at Divinity Hall in Aberdeen and was licensed to preach by the Presbytery of Skye in April 1799.

 He then moved to be private tutor to Mr MacDonald's family on Scalpay, a small island near Skye, a period he much enjoyed.
 (Note: The source gives the island's name as Scalpa [sic].
 However, Scalpay is clearly described.)
 In March 1803 he became parochial assistant to Hugh Calder (1746-1822) in Croy, Inverness-shire, where services were in Gaelic.